 Anne, Lady Aylesbury has no date of burial given in the register but her entry occurs between 22nd March and 29th April 1661.
 She was the youngest daughter of Francis Denman, rector of West Retford in Nottinghamshire, and his wife Anne (Blount).
 Her elder sister Barbara married Edward Darell and Anne's first husband was William Darell, probably a brother or half brother of Barbara's husband.

 Her second husband Sir Thomas was a son of William Aylesbury and his wife Anne (Poole).
-He had a house in Dean's Yard (no.18 which was re-built in the 19th century) in the Abbey precincts.
-He was sometime Master of the Requests and of the Mint and fled to the continent after the death of Charles I and died in Breda in 1657.
+He was a Queen's Scholar at Westminster School and later had a house in Dean's Yard (no.18 which was re-built in the 19th century) in the Abbey precincts.
+He was a learned mathematician, secretary to two Lord High Admirals, one of the Masters of Requests and Master of the Mint.
+After the death of Charles I he fled to the continent and died in Breda in 1657.
 Their children were William (baptised in 1612 at St Margaret's Lothbury in London who died in Jamaica in 1657 being secretary to the island's Governor), Thomas (probably died young), Frances (see Edward's entry below), Anne (baptised at St Margaret's and married there in 1637 to John Brigham), Jane (probably died young) and Barbara ( baptised in 1627 and died unmarried in Antwerp in 1652).

 Edward Hyde, 1st Earl of Clarendon, was born on 18th February 1609, a child of Henry Hyde and his wife Mary (Langford).
 The Hyde family of Wiltshire were mostly lawyers by profession.
 He was educated at Magdalen Hall Oxford and also studied law.
 On 4th February 1632 he married Anne Ayliffe but she died a few months later.
 He married secondly at St Margaret's Westminster on 10th July 1634 Frances Aylesbury and had children Henry, Laurence, Anne and Edward.
 Frances had been baptised in that church on 25th August 1617.
 He served in Parliament and was present at the battle of Edgehill, being a Royalist during the English Civil War.
 He was knighted in 1643 and made Chancellor of the Exchequer.
 During the Civil War he spent time on the island of Jersey and wrote several works including his History of the Rebellion while on the continent.
 At the restoration of King Charles II he was made Earl of Clarendon in 1661 but was later impeached and banished, ending his days in exile in Rouen in France where he died on 9th December 1674.